deckarep/tips/README.md

 # tips
-The command-line tool to wrangle your Tailscale/Tailnet cluster whether large or small.
+The command-line tool to wrangle your Tailscale tailnet cluster whether large or small.

 ### What is tips?
-Any Tailscale user whether a hobbyist with a 5 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. `tips` is the go-to tool to quickly and effectively manage a `tailnet` cluster of any size.
-It allows you to confidently slice and dice nodes, filter nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.
+Any Tailscale user whether a hobbyist with a 3 node cluster or a seasoned cloud professional managing thousands of production nodes can benefit from this tool. `tips` is the go-to tool to quickly and effectively manage a `tailnet` cluster of any size.
+It allows you to confidently slice and dice nodes, filter/nodes, remotely execute commands and manage your nodes collectively using an effective pattern modeled after cloud automation software.

 ### Definitions
-* **Tailscale**: makes creating software-defined networks easy: securely connecting users, services, and devices
+* **[Tailscale](https://tailscale.com/)**: makes creating software-defined networks easy: securely connecting users, services, and devices
-* **tailnet**: a single private network built from one or more nodes using Tailscale
+* **[tailnet](https://tailscale.com/kb/1136/tailnet)**: a single private network built from one or more nodes using Tailscale
-* **tips** (this tool): a command-line tool to easily manage your tailnet cluster for use on Mac, PC, or Linux
+* **[tips](https://github.com/deckarep/tips)** (this tool): a command-line tool to easily manage a tailnet cluster for use on Mac, PC, or Linux

 ### You'll be able to ...
 * Easily view your nodes in a *beautifully rendered* and consistent table view